Want to get those perfect cookies with a crisp edge and a chewy center? Well, let me tell you – runny cookie dough is NOT the way to go about it.

 I know I said it might not be you, just the recipe, but sometimes, it is indeed you.

-Could it be that you’ve accidentally added too much of the wet ingredients?
-And by that, I mean oil, eggs, milk, anything with a liquid consistency.
+Could it be that you’ve accidentally added too much of wet ingredients?
+And by that, I mean oil, eggs, milk, and anything with a liquid consistency.

 Here are some commonly asked questions about cookie dough.
 I’ve answered them below.

 Generally speaking, the same factors that can cause your cookie dough to be runny are the same reasons why it might be too sticky or gooey.
 You can check out this article where Michelle has answered this specific question!

 There’s no perfect cookie dough consistency – only the right cookie dough consistency.
 When it comes to cookie dough, do as your recipe tells you to, and pay extra attention to the procedure section where the recipe owner describes what to look for after each step.
 Your goal is to match your cookie dough to what they say to get the perfect result.

 Some cookies are better rolled into balls but some could benefit from simply being scooped out without being pressed into a ball.
 Check your recipe to see what it suggests!

 We all experience cookie problems.
 You’re not the only one.
 Now that you have figured out four reasons why your cookie dough is runny, you can better avoid this problem in the future.